Myra-Security-GmbH/terraform-provider-myrasec/docs/resources/tag_settings.md

 * `cookie_name` (Optional) This value is required when `balancing_method` is set to `cookie_based`.
 * `diffie_hellman_exchange` (Optional) The Diffie-Hellman key exchange parameter length.
 Valid values are: `1024`, `2048` or `4096`.
 Default `2048`.
 * `enable_origin_sni` (Optional) Enable or disable origin SNI.
 Default `true`.
+* `enforce_cache_ttl` (Optional) Enforce using given cache TTL settings instead of origin cache information.
+This will set the Cache-Control header max-age to the given TTL.
+* `disable_forwarded_for` (Optional) Disable the forwarded for replacement.
 * `forwarded_for_replacement` (Optional) Set your own X-Forwarded-For header.
 Default `X-Forwarded-For`.
 * `hsts` (Optional) HSTS Strict Transport Security (HSTS).
 Default `false`.
 * `hsts_include_subdomains` (Optional) HSTS includeSubDomains directive.
 Default `false`.